pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_image_add.hbs.md

 # tanzu insight image add

-Use this command to add an image report.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight image add` to add an image report.

 ## <a id='synopsis'></a>Synopsis